AliDev110/AI-Powered-Contract-Auditing-System/README.md

 The following datasets have been used for training and testing this system.
 ### 1. SignverOD: https://www.kaggle.com/datasets/victordibia/signverod?resource=download-directory
 #### Citations
-If you use this dataset as part of your work or experiments, please consider citing:

 @article{
 DibiaReed2022signverod, author = {Victor, Dibia},